sasquach45932/all-goblins-have-names/README.md

 A module for Foundry VTT.
 Allows you to use a rolltable as the Display Name for a token so each new token will get a random name.
 It can also roll random biographies for tokens when used with [Better Rolltables](https://foundryvtt.com/packages/better-rolltables/).

+## Reborn Status

+I picked this module up as it hadn't been updated in a while.
+I have it working for what I need for DnD5e.
+Anything else that doesn't work will be reviewd at as bug reports come in here on GitHub.

 ## How to use it

 First, grab your random name table and drag it into a Journal entry.
 That will give you some